 Overall, hybrid biometric devices provide several benefits over single-modality devices, including increased security, accuracy, and robustness.

-In todays world, the use of biometric identifiers is becoming more and more common.
+In todays world, the use of biometric devices is becoming more and more common.
 They have a variety of applications, ranging from those dealing with security to those dealing with healthcare.

 Here are some of the top five industries that use biometric devices to identify customers, verify users, increase security, and do a variety of other things.
 We'll show how they're using biometric devices to address challenges and reap the benefits of this adoption.

 The quality of customer service and the safety of financial transactions are both being improved thanks to the use of biometric devices in banks.
-For instance, fingerprint scanners are being used by financial banks to confirm the identities of their customers.
+For instance, fingerprint scanners and fingerprint recognition technology systems being used by financial banks to confirm the identities of their customers.
 Because of the improved KYC process, this helps reduce the risk of identity theft, fraud and money laundering.
 In addition, fingerprint scanners are utilized in the verification process of financial transactions like account transfers.

-Banks are also started to deploy facial recognition systems as an additional safeguard against clients engaging in fraudulent transactions, and Indian financial institutions have begun to use iris scanners as a new way of identify verification.
+Banks are also started to deploy facial recognition systems as an additional safeguard against clients engaging in fraudulent transactions, and Indian financial institutions have begun to use iris scanners and iris recognition technology as a new way of identify verification.